yzq0407/Expense_Balancer/Readme.md

     options:
         -p: add participants to the pool, arguments are names which must be separated by space/spaces.

-        -e: create a shared expense report, if no -a option sepecified this will enter into a expense session. arguments are [name of expense] [creditor] [amount] [participants...] if no participants specified, everyone are assumed as the participants of this expense
+        -e: create a shared expense report, if no -a option specified this will enter into a expense session. arguments are [name of expense] [creditor] [amount] [participants...] if no participants specified, everyone are assumed as the participants of this expense
             example: